uspki/policies/certificate-policy.md

 Note: FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 ##### 3.2.2.4.1 [Reserved]
-Not allowed as of the date of this Certificate Policy.
+Not allowed as of the Effective Date of this Certificate Policy.

 ##### 3.2.2.4.2 [Reserved]
-Not allowed as of the date of this Certificate Policy.
+Not allowed as of the Effective Date of this Certificate Policy.

 ##### 3.2.2.4.3 [Reserved]
-Not allowed as of the date of this Certificate Policy.
+Not allowed as of the Effective Date of this Certificate Policy.

 ##### 3.2.2.4.4 [Reserved]
-Not allowed as of the date of this Certificate Policy.
+Not allowed as of the Effective Date of this Certificate Policy.

 ##### 3.2.2.4.5 Domain Authorization Document